Spreadsheet options

 This will cause the tables CSV file to be deleted after it has been converted to Excel.

-Remove information lines from spreadsheet
+Remove information lines (recommended)

 This removed the information lines from the Excel output.